All of our programs at Neponset Valley Counseling Center

 Individual Therapy: Marsha L. Getter works individually with adults, adolescents and children to address painful emotions and self-defeating behaviors.
 Individual therapy also provides support in dealing with difficult life transitions and losses illnesses and learning or physical disabilities.
 Individual therapy enables the discovery of ones valuable inner resources that can be used to solve personal and relational problems, enable personal growth and enrich all aspects of life.

 Couple and Family Therapy: Couples and families can benefit from working together to solve their interpersonal and parenting challenges.
 Family and couples therapy are particularly helpful for those whose lives are impacted by relationship issues, separation and divorce, step-parenting, and the blending of families.
 In addition, there are times when the growth or recovery of an individual is accelerated when family members or significant others participate in the therapeutic process.
-Satisfying solutions may be more easily found by working with people who care about are are affected by the individual.
+Satisfying solutions may be more easily found by working with people who care about and who are affected by the individual.

 Guardian ad Litem (GAL): When family members are involved or subject to court proceedings which include issues of child custody and visitation, a GAL may be appointed by the judge.
 The role of the GAL is to gather and report factual data regarding these proceedings to the judge and may, in addition, offer their clinical opinions and objectives.